rssor/fs_xgspon_mod/README.md

-# FS.com XGS-ONU-25-20NI AT&T Modification Utility
+# FS.com XGS-ONU-25-20NI / CIG XG-99S Modification Utility
-This utility makes the necessary changes to the FS.com XGS-PON ONU to allow it to operate on AT&T (USA), Orange (FR), and other XGS-PON fiber offerings.
+This utility makes the necessary changes to CIG XG-99S devices to allow them to operate on AT&T (USA), Orange (FR), KPN (NL), Telus (CA), Frontier (USA) and other XGS-PON fiber offerings.
 It attempts to do so as safely as possible, reverting automatically to a stock state if it is ever power cycled twice in quick succession.

-This particular FS.com device is actually a CIG XG-99S which is available under a variety of different brands.
-There is an entire family of devices running very similar firmwares that can likely also be modified in roughly the same way, though modifications to this utility would be required to support them.
-Of particular interest are the CIG XG-99M devices (best known as the FOX-222) which can be found for $30-$50 online as of writing and which I plan to look at in the near future.

 While this modification attempts to be as safe _as possible_ it's much less safe than running an unmodified device.
 Although the device has two firmware slots they share the userdata partition that gets mounted to `/mnt/rwdir/`.
 During boot all CIG firmwares check for `/mnt/rwdir/setup.sh` and run it if it exists.
 This is done before the PON stack starts, so if anything goes wrong *it will never come online* and you will need UART access and micro-soldering skills to recover the device.
 For this reason, the modification disarms itself as the first action it takes during every boot -- that is the _only_ safety mechanism available.